muzfuz/ten_pin/README.md

 # Ten Pin Bowling Challenge

-Write a game of ten pin bowling!
+Accept the challenge, and create a game of ten pin bowling!

-Make the tests pass however you like, and feel free to implement whatever further tests you need to make it work.
+Clone this repo, and make the tests pass!
+Feel free to implement whatever further tests and classes you need to make it work.

+The initial setup has already implemented a class with two interface methods.
+If you don't like this class or this interface, feel free to change it!
+There are no wrong answers, as long as your game ultimately works the right way.

 ## Rules of Ten Pin Bowling